josh-jackson/APSIM-Wheat-Doc/README.md

 # Documentation of APSIM-Wheat

-See the compiled documentation from here: byzheng.github.io/APSIM-Wheat-Doc/
+See the compiled documentation from [gh-pages](http://byzheng.github.io/APSIM-Wheat-Doc).